 A bookkeeper’s job is to keep a detailed and accurate record of all the money a business spends and receives.

-This includes tracking everything the business buys, and sells, the money it takes in, and the payments it makes.
+This includes tracking everything the business buys and sells, the money it takes in, and the payments it makes.
+These pre-accounting activities create the foundation for accurate financial reporting.

 They make sure every financial move is documented and organized, so the business knows where its money is going and coming from.